 The Drinking Water Providers Partnership has announced its grant award recommendations for 2017.
-In its second year, the Partnership is supporting a mix of twelve planning and implementation activities that will benefit 877,000 people who rely on these streams and rivers for their drinking water.
+In its second year, the Partnership is supporting a mix of twelve planning and implementation activities that will benefit 28 different water systems and 877,000 people who rely on these streams and rivers for their drinking water.

 It’s September in western Oregon and a helicopter whirrs overhead.
 A 32” diameter Douglas-Fir log is tethered from the helicopter’s underside with a heavy cable.
 On the ground below, a crew of workers are directing the swinging log’s placement into Rickreall Creek.
 But why all the effort to bring in helicopters to drop logs into a creek?
 Bounded on both sides by private and federal timber lands, this section of Rickreall Creek is part of a much bigger effort to improve water quality and recover the health and productivity of the entire Rickreall watershed.

 Sipping my Pallet Jack IPA at Barley Brown’s brewery on an early September evening, I didn’t put much thought into the primary ingredient of the beer – water.
 Me and my fellow brewery companions just enjoyed our beers.
 Having won many awards, Barley Brown is known for its beer.
 Located in historic Baker City, Oregon – locals and travelers converge to raise pints and swap stories.